chatwoot/docs/docs/handbook/engineering/issue-triage.md

 10. `documentation` - The documentation issues should be in [docs](https://github.com/chatwoot/docs) repository.
 If there is a significant reason to have it on the [main repository](https://github.com/chatwoot/chatwoot), mark it with the label `documentation`

+11. `devops` - The issues that are related to installation and devops.

 ### Severity